-- 14.3 An investigation is always carried out by someone acting as an Investigating Officer who acts independently as such in that role.
-This makes sure that the investigation is carried out as required by this policy and that the unique responsibilities for this role lie with someone acting in that capacity. - 14.4 The Complaints Manager appoints the Investigating Officer.
-The Complaints Manager can be the Investigating Officer unless there is reason for this not to happen.
-The circumstances of the complaint and the nature of the investigations required, may mean that the Complaints Manager would be the most suitable person to conduct the investigation (see section 15.3 below as to how this affects the decision making on the complaint).
-The decision and the reason for the Complaints Manager being the Investigating Officer should be recorded and communicated to the person raising the complaint and the Safeguarder. - 14.5 An Investigating Officer must be a senior manager.
+- 14.5 An Investigating Officer must be a senior manager.
 All senior managers with responsibility for investigating complaints will have a thorough understanding of this document and its procedures, and knowledge of the Safeguarder Practice Standards, the Performance Support and Monitoring Framework and the Safeguarder terms of appointment.
-They must also have the skills and knowledge to be able to plan and conduct investigations, including how to obtain and analyse evidence. - 14.6 The goal of the Investigating Officer is to establish all of the facts relevant to the points raised and provide a full, objective and proportionate response that represents the Safeguarders Panel Team's definitive position on the investigation of the complaints.
+They must also have the skills and knowledge to be able to plan and conduct investigations, including how to obtain and analyse evidence. - 14.6 The goal of the Investigating Officer is to establish all of the facts relevant to the points raised and provide a full, objective and proportionate response that represents the Safeguarders Panel Team's definitive position on the investigation of the complaints21.
 They report to the Complaints Manager who makes the final decision relevant to the complaint raised (see section 15 Decision on the complaint following investigation). - 14.7 The Investigating Officer will be responsible for undertaking the investigation and co-ordinating the response.
 They will establish what information is required, gather that information, and ensure that the information gathered is of suitable quality and accuracy to enable a full and informed response to be issued by them. - 14.8 The scale of the investigation will be proportionate to the issues raised.
 The Investigating Officer will seek to establish: - i.
 What happened? - ii.
 What should have happened? - iii.
 What was the impact of any practice that did not meet the Practice Standards? - iv.
 What was the cause of any practice that did not meet the Practice Standards? - v.
-What can be done to support the development of any practice that did not meet the Practice Standards or other requirements?

-14.9 The Investigating Officer can resolve the complaint to the satisfaction of the person raising the complaints and the Safeguarder, if this is possible, during the investigation.
+What can be done to support the development of any practice that did not meet the Practice Standards or other requirements? - 14.9 The Investigating Officer can resolve the complaint to the satisfaction of the person raising the complaints and the Safeguarder, if this is possible, during the investigation.
 In doing so they should keep the Complaints Manager informed, with the final decision on the complaint and any further agreed action, remaining with the Complaints Manager.